Lineal: A linear-algebraic Lambda-calculus: Conclusion

-\VML{ } \emph{Perspectives.} The linear-algebraic $\lambda$-calculus merges higher-order computation with linear algebra in a minimalistic manner.
-Such a foundational approach is also taking place in \cite{Abramsky} via some categorical formulations of quantum theory exhibiting nice composition laws and normal forms, but no explicit states, fixed point or the possibility to replicate gate descriptions yet.
-As for \cite{Abramsky} although we have shown that quantum computation can be encoded in our language, the linear-algebraic $\lambda$-calculus remains some way apart from a model of quantum computation, because it allows evolutions which are not unitary.
+{\em Lineal} merges higher-order computation with linear algebra in a minimalistic manner.
+Such a foundational approach is also taking place for instance in \cite{Abramsky} via some categorical formulations of quantum theory exhibiting nice composition laws and normal forms, without explicit states, fixed point or the possibility to replicate gate descriptions.
+As for \cite{Abramsky} although we have shown that quantum computation can be encoded in our language, {\em Lineal} remains some way apart from a model of quantum computation, because it allows evolutions which are not unitary.
 Establishing formal connections with this categorical approach does not seem an easy matter but is part of our objectives.\\ These connections might arise through typing.
-Typing is not only our next step on the list in order to enforce the unitary constraint, it is actually the principal aim and motivation for this work: we wish to extend the Curry-Howard isomorphism between proofs/propositions and programs/types to a linear-algebraic, quantum setting.
+Finding a type system which specializes {\em Lineal} into a strictly quantum programming language (enforcing the unitary constraint) is not only our next step on the list, it is actually the principal aim and motivation for this work: we wish to extend the Curry-Howard isomorphism between proofs/propositions and programs/types to a linear-algebraic, quantum setting.
 Having merged higher-order computation with linear-algebra in a minimalistic manner, which does not depend on any particular type systems, grants us a complete liberty to now explore different forms of this isomorphism.
-For instance we may expect different type systems to have different fields of application, ranging from fine-grained entanglement-analysis for quantum computation, to opening connections with linear logic or even giving rise to some novel, quantitative logics.\\ We leave as an entirely open problem the search for a model of the linear-algebraic $\lambda$-calculus.
-One can notice already that the non-trivial models of the untyped $\lambda$-calculus are all uncountable, and hence the setting cannot be that of Hilbert spaces.
-This is also the reason why we have no provided a formal semantics in terms of linear operators in this paper.
-We suspect that models of the linear-algebraic $\lambda$-calculus will have to do with a C*-algebra endowed with some added higher-order structure -- and may have a mathematical interest of its own.
+For instance we may expect different type systems to have different fields of application, ranging from fine-grained entanglement-analysis for quantum computation \cite{SimonEntanglement, ProstEntanglement}, to opening connections with linear logic \cite{Additive} or even giving rise to some novel, quantitative logics \cite{Scalar}.\\